 The typical winter temperatures in Mammoth are highs in the 30s-40s and overnight lows hovering around 20 degrees.
 We average over 300 sunny days a year and an average of 385 inches of snow we are often are skiing until July 4th.
 Mammoth Mountain is one of the top ranking ski and snowboarding resorts.
 Along with skiing and snowboarding on Mammoth Mountain, the Mammoth Lakes area has some of the best snowmobiling, cross country skiing, snowshoeing and sledding in the U.S. Mammoth Lakes offers endless activities for fun in the snow!

-Of course, when you look good you ski good, so check out the latest functional fashions from our new brands Mammut, Millet, and DNA.
-Or shop our long time favorites like Descente, Powderhorn, Spyder, Nils, Scott, Armada, Oakley, and The North Face.
-Don’t forget accessories like helmets from Smith, Giro, POC, and K2, or Goggles from Smith, Scott, Oakley and Zeal.
+Of course you have to look good to ski good, so check out the latest functional fashions from Mammut, Spyder, TNF, Nils, Descente and others.
+Don’t forget accessories from Hestra, Smith, Giro, POC, and K2 just to mention a few.
 Every winter, we have you covered at Kittredge Sports.

 FUN STUFF TO DO